MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 In this article, get started creating your first WebView2 app and learn about the main features of [WebView2][MicrosoftDeveloperMicrosoftEdgeWebview2].
 For more information about individual WebView2 APIs, navigate to [API reference][Webview2ReferenceWin32].

 > [!NOTE]
-> This tutorial refers to Win32 WebView2 sample code.
-To view or clone the GitHub repo, navigate to [Win32 WebView2 Getting Started Guide code][Win32GithubCode].
+> This tutorial refers to WebView2 samples.
+To view or copy sample code, navigate to [WebView2 Sample Code][GithubMicrosoftedgeWebview2samplesMain].

 ## Prerequisites